-This term can sound scary for some, but I think we all have a little bit of an awareness of social media sites such as Facebook, Instagram and Twitter and it’s quite easy to apply your personal knowledge to create a group or a business page.
+This term can sound scary for some, but I think we all have a little bit of an awareness of social media sites such as Facebook, Instagram and Twitter.
+It’s quite easy to apply your personal knowledge to create a group or a business page.

-Unless you’re a techie wizard, start by focusing on the one platform that you find easiest to use – or start on the one you know your students are using most.
+Unless you’re a techie wizard, start by focusing on the one platform.
+That could be the one you find easiest to use – or start on the one you know your students are using most.

 If you don’t know, ask them!

 I set up my Facebook business page and fumbled around on my own quite successfully but when I found Kelly’s blog post on creating a Facebook business page, things made lots more sense.